 For more information on regional diving please use the Diving drop-down menu at the top of the page.
 Alternatively, if you are unable to find the information you are looking for, please contact our regional Diving Manager.

-For more information on diving, including national updates, can be found on the ASA's Diving Hub.
+For more information on diving, including national updates, can be found on the Swim England Diving Hub.